jmbertin/Boot2Root/writeup1.md

 ----

-#### III - On etudie l'arborescence du site
+#### III - We study the tree structure of the site

-Avec ``dirb``, sur le https, on trouve ceci d'interessant :
+With ``dirb``, on https, we find this interesting:

 ##### /forum
 - type : my little forum
-- On fouille le forum et on trouve un post :
+- We search the forum and find a post:
 >Probleme login ?

-A l'interieur on etudie les logs et on se rend compte que l'utilisateur a du tenter de mettre son mot de passe a la place du login ici :
+Inside we study the logs and we realize that the user must have tried to put his password instead of the login here:
 >Oct 5 08:45:29 BornToSecHackMe sshd[7547]: Failed password for invalid user **!q\]Ej?*5K5cy*AJ** from 161.202.39.38 port 57764 ssh2

 On connait deja son login grace a plusieurs lignes dont celle-ci :